wbamberg/bootbonnet/src/posts/cowichan-8-2024.md

 ![At camp in Stoltz Pool](/images/cowichan-8/stoltz-camp.jpeg)

 Day 3 was for heading home.
 On the way out I was talking to an old guy cruising aroung the campground on a mobility scooter.
-He asked where I was going that day, and I told him Swartz Bay, and that if I was lucky my wife would pick my up at Tsawwassen.
+He asked where I was going that day, and I told him Swartz Bay, and that if I was lucky my wife would pick me up at Tsawwassen.
 "Well", he said, "it's the least she could do".

 I avoided climbing back up to the trail by riding the road into Duncan.
 Was going to go to a cafe for lunch but it turned out the farmer's market was on that day and it is huge.
 I bought strawberries, and a falafel burger from a food truck called Digable Roots.